No Fee Unless We Win Your Case

-Throughout the report, GM highlights the technology it is using in its autonomous vehicles including systems designed essentially as backups for initial systems in the event those initial systems fail to operate properly or accurate identify an object, for example.
+Throughout the report, GM highlights the technology it is using in its autonomous vehicles, including systems designed essentially as backups for initial systems in the event those initial systems fail to operate properly or accurately identify an object, for example.

 According to USA Today, there is no standard or understood way of assigning liability to a crash involving an autonomous vehicle just yet.
 What is identified is a classification for levels of autonomy in a vehicle.